Lake Providence, Louisiana: Geography

 According to the United States Census Bureau, the town has a total area of 3.6 sqmi, of which 3.6 sqmi is land and 0.04 sqmi (0.55%) is water.

 The existing boundaries of the town constitute the third location of the community.
 Lake Providence is located adjacent to the Mississippi River.
 Prior to the building of the current levee system by the United States Army Corps of Engineers, the meandering river would overflow its bank and take valuable lands.
 It was such flooding that the lake of Lake Providence was created and the town was washed away by the river.
 Each time the town was taken by the river, the citizens moved.

 Historian John D. Winters describes Lake Providence as "a beautiful oxbow lake some six miles (10 km) long, an old Mississippi river bed with an outlet through Baxter Bayou into Bayou Macon and thus into the Tensas, Ouachita, Black, and Red rivers.

+Climate

 Demographics

 As of the 2020 United States census, there were 3,587 people, 1,221 households, and 695 families residing in the town.

 Education

-Public schools operated by the East Carroll Parish School Board include Southside Elementary School (PK-5), Lake Providence Junior High School (grades 6-8), and Lake Providence Senior High School (9-12).
+Public schools operated by the East Carroll Parish School Board include Southside Elementary School (PK-5), Lake Providence Junior High School (grades 6–8), and Lake Providence Senior High School (9–12).
 The private school Briarfield Academy is grades PK to 12.